Industry Guidance and Regulations on SATCE

 QUADRANT INTERACT™ has been designed to meet and exceed the following SATCE industry guidance, specifications and requirements:

 - ARINC Specification 439A (Sept 2016)

 - ICAO Document 9625 Edition 4 (Sept 2015)

 - EASA AMC/GM Part-FCL MPL (Dec 2011)

-Quadrant have helped lead the FSEMC SATCE Working Group on SATCE since its initial meeting in Jan 2012 and remain committed to this valuable industry initiative.
+Quadrant Group has helped lead the FSEMC SATCE Working Group on SATCE since its initial meeting in Jan 2012 and remains committed to this valuable industry initiative.
 This Working Group, comprising varied members from both flight training and engineering backgrounds, has grown to become the largest industry collaborative effort on SATCE, and is expected to continue to help mature ARINC Standards over 2018-19 as the technology develops.